Personalized Presley Storybook — Make Her the Hero

 Presley's Unique Story World

 Presley placed both hands on the cracked crystal and closed her eyes.
-Inside was a memory of the mountain's creation: violent, terrifying, beautiful.
+Inside was a memory of the mountain's own creation: violent, terrifying, and beautiful.
 The rock had torn and screamed and finally settled into the peaceful peak it was today.
-The crystal was cracking because it held both the agony and the glory—and couldn't balance them anymore.
+The crystal was cracking because it held both the agony and the glory and could no longer balance them alone.
+For a child whose name carries the meaning "priest's meadow," this world responds to Presley as if the door had been built with Presley's arrival in mind.

 The Heritage of the Name Presley